FarmhouseFest/farmhousefest.com/2015/festival/index.md

 		<div class="panel light">
 			<h2 class="styled">We Chose Good Beer</h2>

 			<p>Being a style-forward festival, we’re focusing only on Saisons, Wild-Ales and Sours.
-Don't expect to find your typical IPAs, Lagers or Stouts at this Fest.</p>
+Don't expect to find your typical IPAs, Lagers or Stouts at this Fest... unless they're a little wild.</p>

 			<p>What about the breweries?
 Hand picked by a collection of beer nerds as picky as you are.
 Only breweries with the chops to produce great on-style beer were invited.</p>
 		</div>